Jarette/2143-OOP-Greene/Assignments/OOP_Primer/README.md

 ## Friend

-The Friend keyword allows for classes to have access to functions that are not defined outside of the class
+The Friend keyword allows for classes to have access to functions that are not defined outside of the class.

 ### example of using the Friend keyword